• Skip to primary navigation

 Spanish Olives in a bowl with two lemon wedges and olive picks.

-Olives are one of those love them or hate them kind of things, we be sit very firmly in the LOVE THEM camp.
-A delicious salty snack that takes on other flavours so well, that you can marinate them in different ingredients every time.
+Olives are a delicious salty snack that takes on other flavours so well, that you can marinate them in different ingredients every time.

 This simple Spanish Olives recipe has all our favourite Spanish flavours, and you won't be able to keep your hands off them.